Attending an Unemployment Insurance Hearing

 Legal Proceeding

-You will be participating in a legal proceeding where testimony is taken under oath by an administrative law judge.
+You will be participating in a legal proceeding where testimony is taken under oath by an appeal tribunal.

-The proceeding is open to the public that is conducted to resolve issues about:
+The proceeding is open to the public and is conducted to resolve issues about:

 Representation by an Attorney